How do you keep campers safe?

 Our camp is surrounded by a fence on most sides with a gate with security camera at the entrance.
 No one is allowed into camp without permission or prior arrangements.
 All delivery vehicles and employees who regularly travel in and out of camp throughout the day have their own codes, none of which work outside of daytime hours.
 As a vehicle approaches the gate, they must call the front office and if the person is not on the guest list, they are not allowed into camp.
 Additionally, we have armed off-duty police officers from the local precinct to patrol around and throughout camp 24 hours a day while camp is in session.
 All of our staff receives exhaustive training in our emergency procedures during pre-summer training and we strive to stay current with industry best practices.
 Our camp’s emergency communications technology establishes a direct line between staff in their bunks and our head office.
 With this system, information and instructions can be delivered instantaneously.

 All unit heads and lifeguards are trained in basic first aid and CPR before the campers arrive.
-Additionally, our health center is fully staffed throughout camp with 2 nurses and 2 medical assistants who live on site as well as visiting volunteer doctors who rotate in and out.
-We also have established relationships with local doctors and care centers.
+Additionally, our health center is fully staffed throughout camp with 2 nurses and 2 medical assistants who live on-site as well as visiting volunteer doctors who rotate in and out.
+We also have established relationships with local doctors and care centers who can provide us with additional assistance if needed.

 Anyone who wants to work at camp must fill out our application, submit 3 references for review, complete an interview with one of our directors, and pass a background check before he or she may work for CYJ.
 All staff members must be high school graduates in order to apply.
-Though most of our camp staff have been campers at CYJ themselves and are already a part of the CYJ community, every applicant must complete the entire process every year.
+Even though most of our camp staff have been campers at CYJ and are already a part of the CYJ community, every applicant must reapply and re-interview each year.
 At least one week of training is also required before the campers arrive for the summer.